 When to Call a Personal Injury Lawyer

-If you have been hurt and it is someone else’s fault, call a personal injury lawyer to learn if you are able to pursue an action against the person or persons who caused you harm.
+If you have been hurt and it is someone else’s fault, call one of the personal injury lawyers at Lamont Law to learn if you are able to pursue an action against the person or persons who caused you harm.
 The fundamental aspect of our tort system is that a wrongdoer has a duty to make a person “whole” again, as much as money can do so.

 Why You Need to Take Action